 Best Screen Protector Fuji X-Pro3

-There are a million brands of screen protectors out there today but still, my favorite is by ExpertShield.
-They give you a lifetime warranty but also their screens come in a few different styles so you can pick and choose what you need.
+There are a million brands of screen protectors out there today, but my favorite is by ExpertShield.
+They give you a lifetime warranty, and their screens come in a few different styles, so you can pick and choose what you need.

 Best Batteries Fujifilm X-Pro 3

 You will need multiple batteries for the X-Pro3.
-If you plan on shooting all day you’ll likely need two or three depending on how good you are about turning off your camera between shots.
-I’m mostly using official Fujifilm batteries since I shoot a lot with the X-T3 and the vertical grip, but third-party batteries have never given me any issues in my X-Pro2.
+If you plan on shooting all day, you’ll likely need two or three, depending on how good you are at turning off your camera between shots.
+I mostly use official Fujifilm batteries since I often shoot with the X-T3 and the vertical grip, but third-party batteries have never given me any issues in my X-Pro2.

 Best Memory Cards Fujifilm X-Pro3